20 wrinkly dog breeds

 (Image credit: Getty Images)

 With their large bat-like ears and playful disposition, the French Bulldog is one of the world’s most beloved pets.
-Short in stature and with a muscular body, Frenchies have small wrinkles that gather around their forehead and mouth.
+Short in stature and with muscular bodies, Frenchies have small wrinkles that gather around their forehead and mouths.

 3. Pug